DedUndead/GyroCube-Prototype/cube/README.md

     break;
 ```
-On each tick event, state machine makes new humidity/temperature measurements that will be later send to hub.<br>
+On each tick event, state machine makes new humidity/temperature measurements that will be later send to the hub.<br>
 On entrance event, all the support flags are being cleared.<br>
 On exit event, actuators are brought back to off state.